cell2fire/Cell2Fire/docsrc/source/rstfiles/install.rst

 ============

 If you are not a programmer, these instructions may be difficult.
 If you get frustrated, jump to the section on using docker.
+Also, Windows users who are not programmers should either install the Unix subsystem, or use docker.

 First, be sure that boost, eigen and gcc are installed on your computer.